weiijiie/terraform-gce-gns3/README.md

 To build the base images using Packer:

+1. Download Packer version 1.6 or greater from [here](https://www.packer.io/downloads)

-1. Clone the repository using `git`
+2. Clone the repository using `git`

-2. cd into the `packer/` directory
+3. cd into the `packer/` directory

-3. Ensure Packer can authenticate with Google Cloud services by following the instructions [here](https://www.packer.io/docs/builders/googlecompute.html).
+4. Ensure Packer can authenticate with Google Cloud services by following the instructions [here](https://www.packer.io/docs/builders/googlecompute.html).

-4. Run the following command to build your GNS3 server image in your project (dots separating the version numbers):
+5. Run the following command to build your GNS3 server image in your project (dots separating the version numbers):

     ```bash
     packer build -var "gcp_project_id=<GCP_PROJECT_ID>" -var "gcp_zone=<GCP_ZONE>" -var "gns3_version=v<MAJOR_NUMBER>.<MINOR_NUMBER>.<PATCH_NUMBER>" gns3.json